GabrielaSchmitt/16-MARATONA-DE-PROGRAMA-O-CTI-UP/README.md

 ## English | [Português](#pt-readme)

 Hi, nice to see you around!
-This repository contains some Java codes develped on June eleventh 2022, in which this repository's contributors participated in the Programming Marathon from Positivo University, and achieved fourth position!
+This repository contains some Java codes develped on June eleventh 2022, in which this repository's contributors participated in the Programming Marathon from Positivo University, and achieved **fourth** position!
+The marathon was taken in the website Beecrowd.

 ## Developed applications